Crestview Grand Theft Attorneys

 - Security video

-- I will negotiate with the prosecutor on your behalf.
+- We will negotiate with the prosecutor on your behalf.
 Some of the possibilities include:

 - Reduce the charge to a misdemeanor